maailma/kansa/README.md

 ### Getting Started

-To get a dev environment up and running, first clone this repo with `git clone --recursive`, or run `git submodule update --init` after cloning.
-You'll also need to have [Docker Compose](https://docs.docker.com/compose/) available, as that's used by default for container orchestration.
-Then run `make start` or call `docker-compose` directly:
+To get a dev environment up and running, first clone this repo.
+Then you'll need to have [Docker Compose](https://docs.docker.com/compose/) available, as that's used by default for container orchestration.
+To start, run `make start` or call `docker-compose` directly:
 ```
 docker-compose \
   -f config/docker-compose.base.yaml -f config/docker-compose.dev.yaml \